michaelruocco/spring-cloud-function/README.md

 * Add validation for incoming payload on POST request
 * Add meta information required on page of data items by JSON API
-* Add missing unit test coverage
+* Migrate to gradle
 * Cucumber tests to be added
-* Tests for AbstractAwsLambdaFunction should be removed and it (along with supporting classes) should be extracted into separate library
+* Tests for AbstractAwsApiGatewayLambdaFunction should be removed and it (along with supporting classes) should be extracted into separate library
 * Secure the API using a cognito user pool